donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 * It's simple and pragmatic - you don't want your parsing code to take up lots of space.
 * No need to make low-level parsing decisions.
 * You don't need to "look under the hood".
-* The `OptionParser` is more robust to modification as the individual parsing components are independant.
+* The `OptionParser` is more robust to modification as the individual parsing components are independent.
 This helps with maintainability.

 I find it hard to see a downside to this approach.
 Happy parsing!